emilxf-0/emilxf-0.github.io/_mainpages/about.md

 **TL;DR** I'm a full-stack marketing professional turned game developer with 5+ years experience from the international start-up scene.
 I love games and game development and have a preeeeetty strong background in marketing.
-Currently job hunting because the economy.

 👇 *More business-y, word salad-y version below* 👇